-There has been the use of the S-word and the P-word; we’ve had bastard and bloody too.
+There's been the use of the S-word and the P-word.
+We've had bastard and bloody, too.
 Is bloody even considered a naughty word these days?

 Timothy Dalton's Bond liked to swear.
-It wasn't all choice words, anger and violence with Dalton though — he had a knack for creating great romantic chemistry with his leading ladies.
+It wasn't all choice words, anger and violence with Dalton.
+He had a knack for creating great romantic chemistry with his leading ladies.

 We've even had the F-word a couple of times.
 Really, Dame Judi?
 I'd expect a little more decorum from a lady of the realm.

 But the C-bomb?
-It took 46 years for one to be dropped — in 2008's Quantum of Solace.
+It took 46 years to drop one in 2008's Quantum of Solace.

 I am, of course, talking about continuity.
-It's been a bugbear for James Bond fans over the years, or should I say the lack of.
+It's been a bugbear for James Bond fans over the years, or the lack of it.

-The producers finally tried their hands at some continuity by making Quantum of Solace a direct sequel to Casino Royale — released two years later, but set two hours after.
+The producers finally tried their hands at some continuity by making Quantum of Solace a direct sequel to Casino Royale.
+The 'sequel' was released two years later but set two hours later.
 The result was a bit of a mess.
-The frantic editing just made it very difficult to understand what was going on in the action scenes — he should have looked upon some of the 1980s Bond entries for inspiration on how to pace action sequences — John Glen was The Don when it came to directing action.
-The script and character development in Quantum were severely lacking too.
-A writer’s strike meant that even Daniel Craig was chipping in with writing the script as they went along.
-A great Bond he may be, but a writer he is not.
+The frantic editing made it difficult to understand what was happening in the action scenes.

-The chances of continuity throughout the series were thwarted early on, in the third Bond film, Goldfinger.
-Jack Lord was perfect as Felix Leiter in Dr. No, yet apparently, his demands were too high to return as Leiter two films later.
+The chances of continuity throughout the series were thwarted early in the third Bond film, Goldfinger.
+Jack Lord was perfect as Felix Leiter in Dr No. His demands were too high to return as Leiter two films later.
 Lord wanted a lot of money and equal billing with Connery.

-‘Sean Connery and Jack Lord in Ian Fleming’s Goldfinger?’ — as much as I like Lord as Leiter, that just wouldn't have worked.
-So he was ditched in favour of a slightly too old and slightly too overweight Cec Linder; we have to remember that Leiter is supposed to be Bond's closest friend and equivalent in the CIA.
+As much as I like Lord's Leiter, that wouldn't have worked.
+So he was ditched in favour of a slightly too old and slightly too overweight Cec Linder.
+We must remember Leiter is supposed to be Bond's closest friend and equivalent in the CIA.

-During the Eon Productions Bond series, Leiter has had a total of seven incarnations.
-He has even turned from white to black and had his leg bitten off by a great white shark, only for it to grow back again.
-OK, I'll let those slide seeing as Casino Royale was a reboot.
+During the Eon Productions Bond series, Leiter has had seven incarnations.
+He's even turned from white to black and had his leg bitten off by a great white shark, only for it to grow back again.
+OK, I'll let those slide, seeing as Casino Royale was a reboot.

-There have also been continuity issues with the character of Ernst Stavro Blofeld, and of course, the age-old question of why he doesn't recognise Bond in On Her Majesty's Secret Service, having come face to face with him in the previous film, You Only Live Twice.
+There have also been continuity issues with the character of Ernst Stavro Blofeld.
+The age-old question is why he doesn't recognise Bond in On Her Majesty's Secret Service, having met him in the previous film, You Only Live Twice.
 Director Peter Hunt wanted to be faithful to the novel, and the films weren't made in the order of the books, hence why.
-It does turn the viewer off somewhat though, especially as it’s been drilled into the audience that despite a different actor, it’s the same character, with the references to Bond’s previous missions throughout the film.

-An early draft of Majesty's featured George Lazenby undergoing plastic surgery, changing from a Scotsman to an Australian.
-As crazy as it seems, I quite like this idea and wouldn't mind it being toyed with for the next change of actor.
+An early draft of Majesty's featured Bond undergoing plastic surgery, changing from a Scotsman to an Australian.
+As crazy as it seems, I like this idea and wouldn't mind it being toyed with for the following actor change.